awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

 [equation 1](#eq:fisher_information), we need a couple of observations.

 <div id="obs:log_derivative_trick" />
-**Observation 1:** This observation is sometimes called the log-derivative trick in reinforcement learning algorithms.
+**Observation 1.** This observation is sometimes called the log-derivative trick in reinforcement learning algorithms.
 Using the chain rule of differentiation:
 \\[
     \ell^\prime(\theta \mid x) = \frac{d}{d\theta} \log p(x \mid \theta)
         = \frac{1}{p(x \mid \theta)} \frac{d}{d \theta} p(x \mid \theta).
 \\]

 <div id="obs:expected_score" />
-**Observation 2:** The expected value of the score function is zero.
+**Observation 2.** The expected value of the score function is zero.
 That is
 $\mathbb{E}\left[\ell^\prime(\theta \mid x)\right] = 0$.
 We can show this using
-the log-derivative trick in [observation 1](#obs:log_derivative_trick):
+the log-derivative trick from [observation 1](#obs:log_derivative_trick):
 \\[
 \begin{equation\*}
 \begin{split}